 • You can contribute after-tax money.
 If you think you’ll be in a higher tax bracket in retirement either because you’ll have more assets to withdraw or you think tax rates will head higher in future years, it makes sense to pay taxes on your contributions now when your rates are lower.

 • No required minimum distributions (RMDs).
-Starting in 2024, all Roth accounts aren’t required to withdraw money at a certain age in retirement.
+As of 2024, all Roth accounts aren’t required to withdraw money at a certain age in retirement.
 You can park your investments there and withdraw the money when you actually need it—if ever.
 That money can go to your heirs and generally be tax-free for them as well.

 • Diversification of accounts by tax treatment.
 Having flexibility with your retirement withdrawals can optimize your tax burden when you start taking retirement distributions.
 Tax-deferred accounts entail paying taxes when you withdraw money, whereas qualified distributions taken from Roth accounts are tax-free.